The Strategy Paradox

 • Like a broken clock, a strategy that never changes gets it right sometimes… the iPod is Apple’s latest hit, and it’s more of the same: a cool device built around a proprietary architecture.
 Apple’s clock hasn’t changed; it still reads twelve o’clock.
 It’s just that it happens to be noon again.

-One comment to “The Strategy Paradox”
+One thought on “The Strategy Paradox